robodhhb/Smart-Modelrailway-Cam/README.md

 trained to recognize a small steam engine and a large diesel engine.
 The project offers the possibility to retrain the model for your own model railway on other train elements.

-A YouTube video shows the Smart Modelrailway Cam (SMRC) in action.
+A [YouTube-video](https://youtu.be/bj03N66IT6s) shows the Smart Modelrailway Cam (SMRC) in action.
 The SMRC can:
   - recognize trained train elements.
   - distinguish between configured monitoring regions (tracks)
   - determine the track assignment of a locomotive.